-Clarkson’s husband has been contesting the validity of the premarital agreement in the California divorce battle, as well has insisting that he continue to be able to reside at the Montana ranch.
+Clarkson's husband has been contesting the validity of their premarital agreement in the California divorce battle, as well as insisting that he continue to be able to reside at the Montana ranch.

 Similarly, Texas allows for marital agreements either prior to (premarital agreements) or after the marriage (postnuptial agreements).
 People enter into marital agreements for all sorts of reasons, a few examples include: